 - 1. If any structure or improvement is suspected or presumed to have ACM, then a representative sampling is required to confirm the presence and extent of any such ACM.
 A minimum of one unit per building or 10% of the total units must be tested, whichever is greater. - 2.
-If a comprehensive asbestos survey was performed for the property on or after January 1, 1986 by a EPA licensed asbestos inspector, then the EP must also review the previous survey and discuss it in the Phase I Report. - 3.
-All asbestos related assessments, testing, and remedial action programs must be performed in compliance with state and federal law and current EPA guidelines, including, but not limited to, Guidance for Controlling Asbestos Containing Materials in Buildings, EPA 560/5-85-024.5
+If a comprehensive asbestos survey was performed for the property on or after January 1, 1986, by an EPA-licensed asbestos inspector, then the EP must also review the previous survey and discuss it in the Phase I Report. - All asbestos related assessments, testing, and remedial action programs must be performed in compliance with state and federal law and current EPA guidelines, including, but not limited to, Guidance for Controlling Asbestos Containing Materials in Buildings, EPA 560/5-85-024. [see U.S. E.P.A.
+Guidance for Controlling Asbestos-Containing Materials in Buildings.
+EPA 560/5-85-024.
+Washington, D.C.: Exposure Evaluation Division, Office of Toxic